The Development of the English Language

 andromeda.rutgers.edu (the best way to reach me).

-(eight pages).
-There are also several short exercises (we'll
+of 2,000 (eight pages).
+There are also seven short exercises,

-identification of quotations, close reading, and short essays.
+include identification of quotations, close reading, and short

 - Attendance: Almost any excuse, given in

 advance (in person, by phone, or by E-mail), will receive my

 blessing.
 Absences not excused in advance will be frowned upon,